 Cognitive Behaviour Therapy

-Standard CBT is based on working towards specific goals.
+CBT is a structured therapy during which you will be working towards specific goals.
 CBT aims to achieve some changes relatively soon in therapy.
 However, the pace and speed of the therapy will be adapted to each person.
 Some people may need more times or smaller steps in therapy.